gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 [Affinity Designer](https://affinity.serif.com/en-us/designer/)
 or similar programs that's a bezier curve.

-A bezier curve or rather a cubic bezier curve is formed by 4 points 2 points are the end points.
+A bezier curve or rather a cubic bezier curve is formed by 4 points.
+2 points are the end points.
 2 points are the "control points".

 Here's 4 points